 Thinking Works is committed to respecting and promoting the ILO's Fundamental Principles and Rights at Work.
-These include;
+These include:

-- Freedom of association and effective recognition of the right to collective bargaining; - Elimination of all forms of forced or obligatory labour; - Effective abolition of child labour; - Elimination of discrimination in employment and occupation.
+- Freedom of association and effective recognition of the right to collective bargaining: - Elimination of all forms of forced or obligatory labour; - Effective abolition of child labour; - Elimination of discrimination in employment and occupation.

-To further strengthen this commitment, Thinking Works will be voluntary reporting under the Australian Modern Slavery Act 2018 (Cth).
-In 2020 we will be submitting our first modern slavery statement outlining the steps we have taken to assess and address the risks of modern slavery in our business operations and our supply chains.
+To further strengthen this commitment, Thinking Works is voluntarily reporting under the Australian Modern Slavery Act 2018 (Cth).
+In 2021 we submitted our first modern slavery statement outlining the steps we have taken to assess and address the risks of modern slavery in our business operations and our supply chains.

-Our employee handbook (Life at Thinking Works) includes all polices relevant to principles, three, four, five and six.
+Our employee handbook includes all polices relevant to principles, three, four, five and six.
 Staff are informed that they have the full support of management should they wish to join a union and are free to collectively bargain.
 In addition, we have developed a grievance mechanism to ensure the staff are aware of how to communicate grievances relating to human and labour rights and what the course of action will be.